-Eline Barclay is one of the artists featured in this year's The Luminous Landscape (see our Exhibitions & Events page), which runs through January, 2018.
+Eline Barclay was one of the artists featured in our 23rd Annual The Luminous Landscape exhibition (see our Exhibitions & Events page), which ran through January, 2021.

 The naturalistic yet romantic paintings of Eline Barclay capture the mysteries and essences of the natural world.
 A former Hudson Valley native and established regional painter, Barclay looks for places and themes in her work that evoke and inspire her dialogue with nature.
 In her current home and studio on Maine's Downeast coast, she has found exactly the right synthesis of emotion and space, light and atmosphere.
 There is a mood of elegy in her work, which reflects her deep concern for a threatened ecosystem.
 Her paintings radiate a primal, essential feeling for the landscape wherein the manmade is subservient to a natural world full of soft light and gentle highlights - drama without horror or disaster, power without overstatement, deep feeling without sentimentality.